emiloberg/node-red-contrib-tellstick/README.md

 * Send data to a Tellstick, e.g. turning a lamp on (Available on both Tellstick and Tellstick Duo).
 * Recieve data from a (Tellstick compatible) transmitter, e.g a remote control or a temperature sensor (Only available on Tellstick Duo).
-* Manage devices (e.g. add and "teach" a new wall plug)
+* Manage devices, e.g. add and "teach" a new wall plug

 ## Table of contents
 * [Status](#status)